Economy of Uruguay: Software

 During the last decades the software industry has developed considerably.
-Many start-ups have been very successful, such is the case of PedidosYa.
+Many start-ups have been very successful, such is the case of PedidosYa and DLocal.
 Uruguay also exports software; the similar geographic longitude to that of the United States makes it attractive for companies to outsource software development to Uruguayan companies.
 Other notable Uruguayan software enterprises are: Genexus, Códigos del Sur, Overactive.

 Mining

 Although this is a sector that does not make substantial contributions to the country's economy, in recent years there has been some activity in gold and cement production, and also in the extraction of granite.

 Artigas Department is well known for its amethyst and agate quartz varieties mining.
-During 2010s 20 thousand tons of minerals were extracted with a value of 9 million of US dollars, exported to Germany, United States, Brazil and China.
+During 2010s 20 thousand tons of minerals were extracted with a value of 9 million US dollars, exported to Germany, United States, Brazil and China.

 Plastics

-Due to two major investments made in 1991 and 1997, the most significant manufactured exports in Uruguay are plastics.
-These investments laid the way for most of the substantial exports of plastic-based products which have taken a very important role in Uruguay's economy.
+In 2011, plastics were the second-largest non-agricultural industrial export of the country.

 Telecommunications

-Despite having poor levels of investment in the fixed-line sector, the small size of Uruguay's population has enabled them to attain one of the highest telecommunication density levels in South America and reach a 100% digitalization of main lines.
-Although the telecommunications sector has been under a state monopoly for some years, provisions have been made to introduce liberalization and to allow for the entry of more firms into the cellular sector.
+Despite having poor levels of investment in the fixed-line sector, the small size of Uruguay's population has enabled them to attain one of the highest telecommunication density levels in South America.
+The teledensity was already the second highest in the continent in the 1990s (after French Guiana) and the highest in 2001.
+Reaching a peak of 162.077 in 2014, the density declined in subsequent years, yet it was still 136.921 as of 2021.
+Mobile penetration was the second highest in Latin America (after Panama) as of 2022.
+Furthermore, the country already achieved a 100% digitalization of main lines by 1999.

+The telecommunications sector is partially under a state monopoly through the public company ANTEL, including a monopoly on landline telephony.
+While this sector was privatized in many Latin American countries during the 1990s, Uruguay managed to keep telecommunications in public hands, partially under pressure from popular opinion through referendums.
+However, steps have been made to introduce liberalization and to allow for the entry of more private firms into the cellular sector.
+In 2022, under Luis Lacalle Pou, Uruguay authorized five cable companies into the fixed broadband internet sector.